OGRECave/ogre/Docs/src/material-scripts.md

 ## emissive

-Sets the amount of self-illumination an object has. **This attribute has no effect if an asm, CG, or HLSL shader program is used.
-With GLSL, the shader can read the OpenGL material state.**
+Sets the amount of self-illumination an object has. @note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification

 Format: emissive (&lt;red&gt; &lt;green&gt; &lt;blue&gt; \[&lt;alpha&gt;\]| vertexcolour)<br> NB valid colour values are between 0.0 and 1.0.